 Communicating in a Clinical or Public Health Micro Lab

 Laboratorians focus strongly on developing scientific and technical knowledge and skills.
 However, it is also important to develop the ability to communicate with coworkers and customers, as well as build and maintain interpersonal relationships in the lab to facilitate a good team.
-In this episode of Career Conversations for the Clinical and Public Health Laboratory, Zenda Berrada, Ph.D., D(ABMM), chief of the microbial diseases laboratory program at the California Department of Public Health, and her guests, Linda Guthertz, public health microbiologist trainer at the California Department of Public Health and Mondraya Howard, Ph.D., clinical microbiology departmental fellow at the University of Rochester Medicine Labs, discuss good communication skills and barriers to communication.
+In this episode of Career Conversations for the Medical and Public Health Laboratory, Zenda Berrada, Ph.D., D(ABMM), chief of the microbial diseases laboratory program at the California Department of Public Health, and her guests, Linda Guthertz, public health microbiologist trainer at the California Department of Public Health and Mondraya Howard, Ph.D., clinical microbiology departmental fellow at the University of Rochester Medicine Labs, discuss good communication skills and barriers to communication.

 When practicing good communication skills, it is important to implement the following tools:

 - Be aware of other forms of communication that one may be giving off (verbal, written and body language).

 - Be clear, concise, concrete, correct and coherent.

 - Confirm the expectations of each team member.

 - One shouldn’t be afraid to say that they don’t know.